thiagofm/thiagofm.github.com/_posts/2016-02-26-baking-software.md

 ---
 {% include JB/setup %}

-The hardest question I've never been able to answer to people who doesn't write software but are part of the craft of writing software:
+The hardest question I've never been able to answer to people who doesn't write software but is part of the craft of writing software:

 `How is software developed?`